nmyers322/virtual-bar/README.md

 https://gehenna.club

 # Issues
-* getUserMedia fail: More useful message about video/audio not working
 * After visibility change kicks you out, tracks could still be attached. check getUserMedia and see what's happening
 * Call API to get participants, show on tables, restrict access if table full
 * Need to check if video/audio is mounted and retry if not